bertkdowns/thesis/notes/proposal.litreview.md

 In Machine Learning, Online Learning refers to updating a model in real-time as new data comes in, without human input or retraining from scratch.
 This can encode changes in the state or behavior of the physical system, such as degradation of a battery.

-### Multi-Agent Systems

-Digital Twins may be designed to work in multi-agent systems, interacting with other digital twins or acting on behalf of the physical system.

 ### Virtualisation / Emulation